Sereni/Simply-Love-SM5-Vertical/README.md

 ## Known issues

-We are actively developing this very much unfinished theme.
-Check the Issues tab for known issues.
-New issue reports and PRs are welcome!
+See the Issues tab.
+Most things should work.
+Bug reports and fixes are welcome!

 ## Thanks
 - Pluto for "what if we turned it sideways?"